kslg/pp2-spider-quiz/README.md

 ![image](/docs/images/window-alert.png)

-### 2. Modal for game instructions
+### 3. Modal for game instructions

 Instructions are provide for the player in the form of a modal.
 When you click 'How to Play' the modal pops up.

 ![image](/docs/images/how-to-play-modal.png)

-### 3. Dark Mode
+### 4. Dark Mode

 The player is given a toggle to enable dark-mode which benefits the user's health and wellbeing.
-Dark mode can help reduce eye strain and can also benefit prolong battery life for mobie devices.
+Dark mode can help reduce eye strain, and can also prolong battery life for mobie devices.

 ![image](/docs/images/dark-mode-enabled.png)

-### 4. Quiz Reset Button
+### 5. Quiz Reset Button

 The player can reset the quiz anytime by clicking the `Reset` button.
 This refreshes the page.

 ![image](/docs/images/reset-button.png)

-### 5. ShareThis social sharing widget
+### 6. ShareThis social sharing widget

 The player can share the game with family and friends via social media using the widget.
-This is a 3rd party service and includes a `Privacy Policy` to protect users, so they can control what personal browsing data is shared.
+This is a `3rd party service` and includes a `Privacy Policy` to protect users, so they can control what personal browsing data is shared.

 ![image](/docs/images/share-this.png)

 ![image](/docs/images/privacy-policy.png)

-### 5. Check Answers Area
+### 7. Check Answers Area

-The player is not told what the answers are for the quiz but the player can check thier answers after the quiz to see what they got wrong and got right.
+The player is not told what the answers are for the quiz but the player can check their answers after the quiz to see what they got wrong and got right.

 ![image](/docs/images/answers-check.png)